huangshuojason/Video-Analysis--DataScience-Group/README.md

 - Main RQ: How are YouTube narratives about plant-based foods associated with plant-based food sales patterns across selected European countries from 2018 to 2020?
 - Sub-RQ1: How do plant-based food sales values vary across countries, years, and product groups?
 - Sub-RQ2: How does the product-category composition of plant-based food sales differ across countries and over time?
-- Sub-RQ3: Which positive and negative YouTube narratives are most frequently mentioned across countries and years?
+- Sub-RQ3: Which YouTube narrative dimensions are most frequently mentioned across countries and years?
-- Sub-RQ4: To what extent are the fourteen YouTube narrative categories associated with total plant-based food sales value at the country-year level?
+- Sub-RQ4: To what extent are the seven combined YouTube narrative dimensions associated with total plant-based food sales value at the country-year level?

 ## Team Members